Ditectrev/DP-203/README.md

 - [ ] `FROM MessageStream`: `SYSTEM.TIMESTAMP()`. `GROUP BY TimeZone,`: `SLIDINGWINDOW`.
 - [x] `FROM MessageStream`: `TIMESTAMP BY`. `GROUP BY TimeZone,`: `TUMBLINGWINDOW`.

 ### You have an Azure Databricks workspace named workspace! in the Standard pricing tier.
-Workspace! contains an all-purpose cluster named cluster).
+Workspace! contains an all-purpose cluster named cluster.
 You need to reduce the time it takes for cluster 1 to start and scale up.
 The solution must minimize costs.
 What should you do first?

 - [ ] Upgrade workspace! to the Premium pricing tier.
 - [ ] Create a cluster policy in workspace1.